-The start of a school year can be a challenging time for kids and parents with transitions from one grade to another, new teachers, bullying, social pressure and much more.
+The start of a school year can be a challenging time for kids and parents with transitions from one grade to another, new teachers, bullying, social pressure – and now – new back-to-school rules and norms during the COVID-19 pandemic.
 With a little preparation and the right attitude, shifting from a laid-back summer to the routine of school doesn’t have to be difficult.

 Ease the stress and establish routines

-Set expectations.
-Go through expectations ahead of time about getting dressed, eating breakfast, and appropriate grooming so that everyone gets out the door on time.
+- Set expectations.
+Go through expectations ahead of time about getting dressed, eating breakfast, and appropriate grooming so that everyone gets ready on time.

-Get organized!
-Establish a family calendar where all after-school events and important assignment due dates are easy to spot.
+- Get organized!
+Establish a family calendar where all activities and important assignment due dates are easy to spot.
 Prepare school bags and clothes the night before, arrange books and school supplies on shelves or in boxes or drawers, organize all paperwork by priority, and make a single to-do list of all the tasks you need to complete each day.